 Butter, onion, garlic, lemon juice, and white wine also go into traditional Spanish paella for an authentic taste.
 Bell peppers, tomatoes and peas add colour to the dish.
 Butter, hot sauce, smoked pepper and parsley are the other ingredients in this seafood paella.

-How to Make a Perfect Seafood and Chorizo Paella Recipe
+How to Make a Perfect Paella Recipe

 First you can cook the onion and garlic in butter and then add the broth, wine and mussels.
 Cook them in there until they’re open.
 Next you’ll need a paella pan or in fact any wide deep pan.
 Fry the chorizo and some veggies and season to taste.